nlhq/nlhq.github.io/landlording/initial-conditions.md

 ---
 title: Initial Property Conditions
 menu: Landlording
+description: Finding a new tenant is exciting but don't forget the most important step before they move in - document the property initial conditions.
+image: /images/pexels-photo-274973.jpeg
 ---

 You have renters lined up and are preparing to move in.
 Congratulations!
 But there is still a very important step before move-in day.